Indians Pitcher Trevor Bauer Receives Death Threats on Twitter After Loss

 "It has definitely ruined my last three days," she told A.J.
 Perez of USA Today at the time.
 "I have cried daily and called my family crying because the first 12-24 hours or so I was getting a lot of hate."

-While Bauer didn't directly apologize after the multi-day exchange with Giles, he tweeted he would "wield the responsibility of my public platform more responsibly in the future."
+While Bauer didn't directly apologize after the multiday exchange with Giles, he tweeted he would "wield the responsibility of my public platform more responsibly in the future."